TurbaAI/chakra/USER_GUIDE.md

     --output-file /path/to/chakra_host_device_trace.json

 ```
+* --chakra-host-trace: Path to the input Chakra host trace in JSON format.
+* --chakra-device-trace: Path to the input Chakra device trace in JSON format.
+* --output-file: Path to the output file where the linked Chakra trace will be saved in JSON format.

 ### Execution Trace Batch Link (chakra_trace_link_batch)
 Batch version of `chakra_trace_link`.
 Provide input and output directories and whether to use compression, as well as "identifiers" (string fragments) which